psychopy/psychopy/docs/source/api/iohub/device/mouse.rst

         Horizontal scroll wheel absolute position when the event occurred. macOS only.
 Always 0 on other OS's.

-    .. attribute:: scroll_dx

-        Horizontal scroll wheel position change when the event occurred. macOS only.
-Always 0 on other OS's.

     .. attribute:: scroll_y

         Vertical scroll wheel absolute position when the event occurred.

-    .. attribute:: scroll_dy

-        Vertical scroll wheel position change when the event occurred.

     .. attribute:: modifiers